 How do you test for PPID?

 The most common test for PPID is a simple blood test for plasma ACTH levels.
-There is seasonal variability in ACTH levels, so the best time to perform this test is August through mid-November.
-For early cases of PPID, not identified by the ACTH test, the TRH–stimulation test is used.
+There is seasonal variability in ACTH levels, so the best time to perform this test is September and October.
+At other times of the year, the TRH–stimulation test is used.
 This involves taking a blood sample, giving an injection of TRH (thyrotropin-releasing hormone) and then taking a second blood sample 10 minutes later.
 The ACTH levels of the samples taken pre- and post-TRH are evaluated and compared to determine if the horse has PPID.
 This test is most accurate if performed between December and June.
 For earlier or more subtle cases, it may be recommended to perform the more sensitive TRH-stimulation in the spring versus the single ACTH in the fall.

 How do you treat PPID?

 PPID is not curable but the clinical signs

 can be managed with a daily medication called Prascend (pergolide mesylate).
 The medication decreases hormone production in the pituitary gland, thus alleviating many of the clinical signs listed above.